Cammymoop/godot-cheat-sheet/README.md

 ## Make a control size itself realtive to the game viewport
 make it the root node of the scene is there any other way to do this? that would be nice...

+## Open a FileDialog to save with a specific name already in the box
+First set the directory and file name you want with current_path or current_dir, current_file Then call popup() (or popup_centered() or whichever version) After calling popup call deselect_items(), it should now actually show your specified file name in the input box

 ## Make a prefab
 use scenes